MichalOpoka/ecfr/cfr/title-22-Foreign-Relations/chapter-I-Department-State/subchapter-M-International-Traffic-Arms-Regulations/part-121-The-United-States-Munitions-List/subjectgroup-ECFRf7e5fe639be4566-Enumeration-Articles/section-121.1.md

 (f)-(w) [Reserved]

-(x) Commodities, software, and technical data subject to the EAR (see § 120.42 of this subchapter) used in or with defense articles.
+(x) Commodities, software, and technical data subject to the EAR used in or with defense articles.

 Note to paragraph (x):

 Use of this paragraph is limited to license applications for defense articles where the purchase documentation includes commodities, software, or technical data subject to the EAR (see § 123.1(b) of this subchapter).

-Category XVII - Classified Articles, Technical Data, and Defense Services Not Otherwise Enumerated
+Category XVII—Classified Articles, Technical Data, and Defense Services Not Otherwise Enumerated

-\* (a) All articles, and technical data (*see* § 120.33 of this subchapter) and defense services (see § 120.32 of this subchapter) relating thereto, that are classified in the interests of national security and that are not otherwise enumerated on the U.S. Munitions List.
+\* (a) All articles, and technical data (see § 120.33 of this subchapter) and defense services (see § 120.32 of this subchapter) relating thereto, that are classified in the interests of national security and that are not otherwise enumerated on the U.S. Munitions List.

-Category XVIII - Directed Energy Weapons
+Category XVIII—Directed Energy Weapons

 \* (a) Directed energy weapons as follows: